Michael-Leon Wooley

 Michael-Leon Wooley (born March 29, 1971) is an American actor.
-Wooley was the voice of Louis the Alligator in Disney's Oscar-nominated animated feature film, The Princess and the Frog and played Judge Grady on the radio station WKTT in Rockstar's Grand Theft Auto IV.
+He was the voice of Louis the Alligator in Disney's Oscar-nominated animated feature film, The Princess and the Frog and played Judge Grady on the radio station WKTT in Rockstar's Grand Theft Auto IV.

 Early life

-Wooley was born in Fairfax, Virginia, to George and Winnie Wooley.
+Wooley was born on March 29, 1971 in Fairfax, Virginia, to George and Winnie Wooley.
 He has a twin brother, Marcus-Leon, and a younger brother, George Jr. He grew up in Bowie, Maryland.
-Wooley began playing the piano at age five and initially wanted to be a classical concert pianist.
+Wooley began playing the piano at age 5 and initially wanted to be a classical concert pianist.
 However, after participating in a high-school production of Oklahoma! he became interested in theatre.

-At sixteen, he was given the opportunity to study piano at the Duke Ellington School of the Arts in Washington, D.C., but turned it down to instead focus on acting and singing.
-At age eighteen Wooley was awarded a full scholarship to the American Musical and Dramatic Academy (AMDA) in New York City, one of 21 scholarships granted in a nationwide competition.
+At 16, he was given the opportunity to study piano at the Duke Ellington School of the Arts in Washington, D.C., but turned it down to instead focus on acting and singing.
+At age 18, Wooley was awarded a full scholarship to the American Musical and Dramatic Academy (AMDA) in New York City, one of 21 scholarships granted in a nationwide competition.
 He studied at AMDA for a year before embarking on his own to pursue an acting career.

 Wooley performed in the national tour of Purlie, after which, worked as a singing waiter on the Spirit of New York, a dinner cruise ship that circles Manhattan.